brocklab/pycashier/README.md

 ## Usage notes
 Pycashier will **NOT** overwrite intermediary files.
-If there is an issue in the process please delete either the pipeline directory or the requisite intermediary files for the sample you wish to reprocess.
-This will allow the user to place new fastqs within the raw directory or a project folder without reprocessing all samples each time.
+If there is an issue in the process, please delete either the pipeline directory or the requisite intermediary files for the sample you wish to reprocess.
+This will allow the user to place new fastqs within the source directory or a project folder without reprocessing all samples each time.
 - Currently, cashiers expects to find `.fastq.gz` files when merging and `.fastq` files when extracting barcodes.
 This behavior may change in the future.
 - If there are reads from multiple lanes they should first be concatenated with `cat sample*R1*.fastq.gz > sample.R1.fastq.gz`
 - Naming conventions:
     - Samples names are extracted from files using the first string delimited with a period.
-Please take this into account when names sam or fastq files.
+Please take this into account when naming sam or fastq files.
-    - Each processing step will append information to the input file name to indicate changes again delimited with periods.
+    - Each processing step will append information to the input file name to indicate changes, again delimited with periods.